waleed253/Hello-world/README.md

 from which one can start quiz of the selected subject.
 Admin panel
 In which the score and result is stored with student's details.
+Extract the test.zip file for the source code.